utexas-bwi/bwi-docker/README.md

 rosrun segbot_bringup teleop_twist_keyboard
 ```

-When finished, `exit` to exit the container bash session, and then stop and remove the docker resources in the terminal you started the container with:
+When finished, `exit` to exit the container bash session, and then stop and remove the docker resources with:
 ```
-(cancel the process with "ctrl + c") bwi-stop
+bwi-stop
 ```